JJJKPP-autonome-robotter/UR5/README.md

 ```bash
 sudo ip link set "Ethernet adapter" up
 ```
-It should now show under ifconfig, and you can now tell the robot what the host IP is.
+It should now show under ifconfig, and you should now be able to control the robot.